Bake Play Smile

 RECIPE NOTES & TIPS

-Adding coconut oil - I like to add a little coconut oil or vegetable oil when melting my chocolate.
-This helps to make it easier to cut the rocky road into pieces once chilled.
+• A little coconut oil makes it easier to cut rocky road into pieces once chilled.

-Storing - Place into an airtight container in the fridge and store for up to 3 weeks.
+• Store in an airtight container - in the fridge for up to 3 weeks.

 Nutrition